 Austin host hundreds of events, meetings, festivals and conferences each year.
 With the addition of the JW Marriott Austin’s 120,000 square feet of flexible meeting, banquet, exhibition and outdoor event space, the community has a true luxury destination, ideally situated within two blocks of the Austin Convention Center and near all points downtown.

 Additional amenities include underground parking, a full-service fitness center and fifth-floor terrace with a zero-edge pool, covered cabanas, a bar and a luxury concierge.

 Dining choices include three restaurants: a full-service regional Italian restaurant (Osteria Pronto), a restaurant featuring Texas-inspired fare (Corner) and a walk‐up, food-truck-style window on Congress Avenue that pays homage to Austin’s vibrant mobile food scene (Burger Bar).

 The hotel was developed and is managed by White Lodging, which currently manages 19 other hotel properties in Austin and Round Rock, making it one of the largest private employers in the greater Austin area.
-White Lodging has three additional hotels in its Austin pipeline, including the recently opened HKS-designed Westin Austin Downtown.
+In addition to JW Marriott Austin, HKS also designed the recently-opened Westin Austin Downtown, another White Lodging property.
 The HKS Hospitality Group and White Lodging have collaborated on four hotel projects since 2011.

 “HKS’ design for the JW Marriott Austin has helped the hotel achieve an authentic sense of place in downtown Austin,” said Russ Louderback, executive vice president, owner’s representative, and director of design and construction of White Lodging.
 “The use of Texas materials and design elements helps make this hotel a hugely popular destination and a landmark to the progressive city of Austin for out-of-town guests and Austinites.”